 A star running back who turned personal tragedy into a mission, building homes for single-parent families across America.

-Warrick Dunn's story is one of profound resilience channeled into extraordinary generosity.
-His mother, a police officer, was killed just before he was drafted into the NFL, leaving him, at 18, to raise his siblings.
-On the field, the elusive and compact running back became a cornerstone for the Tampa Bay Buccaneers and later the Atlanta Falcons, his style defined by patience and explosive cuts.
-But his legacy was built after the whistle.
-He funneled his grief and success into Warrick Dunn Charities, a program that has furnished and provided down payments for over 200 homes for single parents and their children.
-This work, more than any touchdown, cemented his place as a community pillar, a transition he later mirrored in the business world by joining the Falcons' ownership group.
+Warrick Dunn's mother, a police officer, was killed just before he was drafted into the NFL.
+He raised his siblings at age 18.
+On the field, the compact running back became a cornerstone for the Tampa Bay Buccaneers and Atlanta Falcons.
+His style used patience and explosive cuts.
+Off the field, he funneled his grief into Warrick Dunn Charities, which has furnished and provided down payments for over 200 homes for single parents.
+He later joined the Falcons' ownership group.

 1965–1980